edineves/edineves/README.md

 ### Hi 👋
-   I worked for thirty years in retail banking and am passionate about travel, photography and technology, I have experience in customer service and satisfaction, teamwork and strategies for delivering results.
+   I worked in retail banking and am passionate about travel, photography and technology, I have experience in customer service and satisfaction, teamwork and strategies for delivering results.
     Systems Analysis and Development student in my second year I acquired knowledge in HTML, CSS, Java, Python, SQL, PHP among others.

 - 🔭 Currently systems analyst in Business Analytics at Cummins Brasil, I have the opportunity to expand and consolidate my knowledge in Data Analysis aimed at generating new business and results using tools such as PowerBI, R Language, Python and Databricks.